 My other significant volunteer involvements have been with the Box Hill RSL Bowls Club and the Residents of Retirement Villages Victoria Inc., each of which, along with the RLSSA, awarded me Life Membership.

-Now at the respective ages of 95 and 96, Beryl and I have enjoyed 68 years happily married and watching our family prosper.
-We have now been living quietly in a retirement village for the last 19 years, except when we are cruising on holidays.
-We have taken 39 voyages to various parts of the world so far and are planning another!
+Now at the respective ages of 96 and 97, Beryl and I have enjoyed 69 years happily married and watching our family prosper.
+We have now been living quietly in a retirement village for the last 20 years, except when we are cruising on holidays.
+We have taken 39 voyages to various parts of the world so far!

 It was during these cruises that, in the late 1990s, I finally found time to resume my childhood hobby of painting, of which one of my favourites was ‘Blue Wrens’, painted in 1938 when I was 15.

 One other unusual highlight of my life that feels worth mentioning is that I remember an occasion when Beryl and I had the pleasure of meeting, shaking hands with and having a chat to the wonderful Nelson Mandela, the former President of South Africa, visiting Melbourne at the time.

 I am a member of the local Returned and Services League (RSL) club as well as the Papua New Guinea Association of Australia and, since 6 April 2019, a Life Member of the Victorian branch of the Australian Commando Association, now run by a fine new generation of younger Commandos!

 I still take up opportunities to write articles about the Coastwatchers and make presentations to interested associations.
 In recent years I have spoken on such diverse occasions as the ANZAC Day dawn service in Rabaul in 2012 to mark the 70th anniversary of the sinking of the Montevideo Maru, to RSL audiences, ham radio operators, the Australian Defence Force Academy in Canberra, and even on a cruise ship to Rabaul.
 I enjoy sharing the story of the Coastwatchers.